Iris (anatomy): Etymology

+The word "iris" is derived from "ἶρις", the Greek word for "rainbow", as well as Iris, goddess of the rainbow in the Iliad, due to the many colors the human iris can take.

 Structure

-The iris consists of two layers: the front pigmented fibrovascular layer known as a stroma and, beneath the stroma, pigmented epithelial cells.
+The iris consists of two layers: the front pigmented fibrovascular layer known as a stroma and, behind the stroma, pigmented epithelial cells.

 The stroma is connected to a sphincter muscle (sphincter pupillae), which contracts the pupil in a circular motion, and a set of dilator muscles (dilator pupillae), which pull the iris radially to enlarge the pupil, pulling it in folds.

 The sphincter pupillae is the opposing muscle of the dilator pupillae.
 The pupil's diameter, and thus the inner border of the iris, changes size when constricting or dilating.
 The outer border of the iris does not change size.
 The constricting muscle is located on the inner border.

 The back surface is covered by a heavily pigmented epithelial layer that is two cells thick (the iris pigment epithelium), but the front surface has no epithelium.
 This anterior surface projects as the dilator muscles.
 The high pigment content blocks light from passing through the iris to the retina, restricting it to the pupil.
 The outer edge of the iris, known as the root, is attached to the sclera and the anterior ciliary body.
 The iris and ciliary body together are known as the anterior uvea.
 Just in front of the root of the iris is the region referred to as the trabecular meshwork, through which the aqueous humour constantly drains out of the eye, with the result that diseases of the iris often have important effects on intraocular pressure and indirectly on vision.
 The iris along with the anterior ciliary body provide a secondary pathway for aqueous humour to drain from the eye.

 The iris is divided into two major regions: